Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 This script essentially blindly sends touch events to your phone.
 If a popup appears over where the script thinks a button is, or if your phone lags, it can do unintended things.
 Please keep an eye on your phone while it is running.
 If it transfers your shiny 100% dragonite, it's because you weren't watching it.

 # Usage
-Simply download the files, edit config.yaml for your phone, and run `python ivcheck.py`.
+Download the files, edit config.yaml for your phone, and run `python ivcheck.py`.
 Make sure you are using Python >= 3.7.
+Install and start https://github.com/majido/clipper on your phone (this script gets IVs by reading them back from your phones clipboard)

 # Actions
 Actions allow you to define new ways of renaming your pokemon, outside of the usual Calcy IV renaming scheme.
 Actions are processed from first to last, and the first one to have all its conditions pass is used.